-Cash flows provided by financing activities decreased \$8.4 billion during the year ended December 31, 2022 primarily due to a decrease of \$5.5 billion in net borrowings from mortgage notes, revolving credit facilities, secured financing arrangements, and an unsecured line of credit.
+Cash flows from financing activities decreased by approximately \$9.1 billion during the year ended December 31, 2023.
+The decrease was primarily due to a \$4.5 billion decrease in net proceeds from the issuance of our common stock, a \$1.3 billion increase in repurchases of common stock, and a decrease of \$2.8 billion of net debt borrowings.
+Cash flows provided by financing activities decreased \$8.4 billion during the year ended December 31, 2022 primarily due to a decrease of \$5.5 billion in net borrowings from mortgage notes, credit facility, secured financing arrangements, and an unsecured line of credit.
 Also contributing to the reduction in cash flows provided by financing activities were a \$0.9 billion decrease in net proceeds from the issuance of common stock, an increase of \$1.3 billion of common stock repurchases, and a decrease of \$0.5 billion of equity subscriptions received in advance.
-Cash flows provided by financing activities increased \$11.4 billion during the year ended December 31, 2021 compared to the prior period in 2020 due to a \$6.2 billion increase in net borrowings and a year-over-year increase of \$4.8 billion in proceeds from the issuance of our common stock.